 John Shirk

 avatar

-JOHN SHIRK – Today’s Focus on God’s goodness is found in Psalm 25, verses 4 and 5.
+JOHN SHIRK – Today’s Focus on God’s Goodness is found in Second Samuel 7:22.

-The guidance of God reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.
+The greatness of God reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.

+John Shirk